Jeerzaa/integrative-pro/README.md

 # integrative-pro
 Laboratory 2

+Command Prompt (cmd) to run the Java program
 Make sure:
 -You have Java installed (type java -version to check) -Your .java files are saved in a folder (for example: C:\MediaSuiteBridgeDemo\src)